michaeltoddprogramming/WASMImageProcessor/Michael Todd u23540223 Multimedia WASM Report.md

 ### Connection to Core CS Concepts

-**Systems Programming (COS 284)** WebAssembly brings low-level programming concepts to the web.
-The manual memory management we demonstrated mirrors what you do in C++ systems programming.
-The difference is that instead of targeting a specific operating system, we're targeting the web platform.
+**Computer Organisation and Architecture (COS 284)** WebAssembly brings low-level programming concepts to the web.
+The manual memory management we demonstrated mirrors systems programming concepts, while WASM's stack-based virtual machine architecture relates directly to CPU instruction sets and execution models.
+Understanding how WASM executes instructions helps you write more efficient code.

 **Data Structures and Algorithms (COS 212/216)** The image processing algorithms we implemented demonstrate how data structure choices affect performance.
 Notice how we used contiguous memory arrays for pixel data?
 That's because sequential memory access is much faster than random access, especially in WASM.

-**Computer Architecture (COS 284)** WASM's stack-based virtual machine architecture relates directly to what you learn about CPU instruction sets and execution models.
-Understanding how WASM executes instructions helps you write more efficient code.

 ### Career Relevance for Multimedia Students